EBITDA and Sellers Discretionary Earnings or "SDE" are the two most common metrics used to value a small business.

 What is SDE?

-SDE is calculated by taking your business’s net profit and adding back certain discretionary expenses.
+SDE is calculated by taking your business’s net profit and adding back or "recasting" certain discretionary expenses.

 NOTEAn "add back" is an expense that is added back to find your SDE.
 Typical add backs include your owner's salary, your payroll taxes on your salary, interest, depreciation, and any personal expenses paid through the business.